kubernetes/website/content/en/docs/concepts/cluster-administration/node-shutdown.md

 {{< note >}}

-There are cases when Node termination was cancelled by the system (or perhaps manually by an administrator).
+There are cases when Node termination was canceled by the system (or perhaps manually by an administrator).
 In either of those situations the Node will return to the `Ready` state.
 However, Pods which already started the process of termination will not be restored by kubelet and will need to be re-scheduled.